 Both my sons love playing video games.
 I make them pay for their own rentals, so a homemade coupon that states “good for one game rental” is a great gift for them.

 I have included $3 iPod charges, and $5 iPod cases in stockings before that came from Big Lots (they also have ones for smartphones as well).
 And of course what teenager isn’t in need of a pair of earbuds and Big Lots generally has several under $5 options. (psst…hollar also carries earbuds starting at $2 a pair)

 When my children were little the Dollar Tree was my favorite place for stocking stuffers for all three of them.
 Now that they are older I still find great stuff like art supplies for my daughter, but not as much for my sons.
 However this year one son is showing interest in rebuilding our old computer and asked for a few screwdrivers for Christmas.
 I am going to scan the aisles at Dollar tree for these and put them in his stocking.

-What are you favorite thrifty things to put in a pre-teen or teenagers stocking?
+What are your favorite thrifty things to put in a pre-teen or teenagers’ stocking?

-Check out this season’s How To Plan A Christmas To Remember On A Super Tight Budget series.
+Check out How To Plan A Christmas To Remember On A Super Tight Budget series.